all-of-us/workbench-terraform-modules/modules/workbench/WORKBENCH-MODULE-PLAN.md

 case, we need to do `terraform state import`.)
 * Logs-based metrics on the initial log stream
 * Reporting datasets in BigQuery

-## Tiers and Egress Detection
-There is a [sumo logic provider](https://www.sumologic.com/blog/terraform-provider-hosted/) for Terraform, which is very good news.
-It looks really svelte.

-We will also want to control the VPC flow logs, perimeters, etc, but it  won't be  in this `workbench` module, because Terra-not-form owns the organization and needs to do creation manually for now.